onnela-lab/forest/docs/source/development.md

 ## Trees

-For maximum happiness of the end users, we would like to point you to [[forest naming conventions | Forest Naming Conventions]].
-When analyzing digital phenotyping data, we recommend you to use the [[the logging module|Logging Guidelines]] to record what happens (...and what fails...) during analyses.
+For maximum happiness of the end users, we would like to point you to [Forest naming conventions](naming.md)].
+When analyzing digital phenotyping data, we recommend you to use the [logging guidelines](logging.md) to record what happens (...and what fails...) during analyses.
 No worries, we have prepared some code snippets for you to use.

 ### Tree naming

 When you've finalized your contribution (hereafter 'tree'), you can decide on a name for your tree.
-Please keep our [[tree naming conventions and reserved trees|Tree Naming conventions]] in mind.
+Please keep our tree naming conventions and reserved trees in mind.

 ## External resources